Introducing GPS Tracking To Drivers

 - Try to introduce the system in a group meeting or other personal communication.
 By calling a personal meeting (or a series of small group meetings, depending on the size of your organization), you’ll give employees the opportunity to learn about the system first-hand rather than through the grapevine.
 It also allows them to have all their questions answered from top management.

 - Keep the meetings and correspondence upbeat and positive.
 You may be installing the system because work isn’t up to par, but communicating this to your drivers will automatically put the system in a negative light.
-Talk about things you feel the company will be able to improve on because of the new system, and be sure to include the positive benefits for employees.
+Talk about things you feel the company will be able to improve on because of the new system and be sure to include the positive benefits for employees.

 - Establish a way for employees to provide feedback and have their questions answered once the system is in place.
 Encourage e-mails or memos or create a comment box through which employees’ concerns and suggestions can be heard.